-Similar to ENDEAR, we noted potentially limited generalizability, in that the trial population may not reflect the true patient population.
+Similar to ENDEAR, we noted potentially limited generalizability, in that the trial population may not reflect the all patients eligible for treatment.
 Another limitation is that survival, ventilation, and event-free survival were not evaluated in CHERISH.
 Finally, we did not find any data regarding long-term safety and durability of clinical benefit.